 2020 was a busy year for construction with work continuing on the Murrow Boulevard section running from Gate City Boulevard north and then west to Fisher Avenue and Greene Street.
 Work is almost complete with some final landscaping, site furnishings, and signage to be finished.
 An assessment is ongoing of the recent repaving of Murrow Boulevard – so you may see cones on the roadway for a bit longer.
 The bridges along Fisher Avenue that go over the railroad tracks and Church Street are in need of repair and that work will take place in 2021.
 The trail will be open and a safe route provided during that construction.
 This whole section is a dramatic change from a 6-lane divided highway unsafe for pedestrians and cyclists with no landscaping to what you see today – a roadway suitable for vehicular traffic, a 12 foot wide greenway with enhanced landscaping and lots of trees, and a protected bike lane for southbound traffic.

 Artist Radcliffe Bailey was selected in early 2020 to design and fabricate the last of the 4 cornerstones – Freedom at the intersection of Murrow and Gate City Boulevards (click here for more info on Radcliffe Bailey).
-We anticipate construction to begin in early 2021.
+We anticipate construction to begin in fall 2021.

 Removal of railroad tracks along the railroad corridor along Phase 4: